changeworld/azure-docs.ja-jp/includes/active-directory-develop-guidedsetup-ios-use.md

 import UIKit
 import MSAL

-/// 😃 A View Controller that will respond to the events of the Storyboard. class ViewController: UIViewController, UITextFieldDelegate, URLSessionDelegate {
+// A View Controller that will respond to the events of the Storyboard. class ViewController: UIViewController, UITextFieldDelegate, URLSessionDelegate {

-    // Update the below to your client ID you received in the portal.
-The below is for running the demo only let kClientID = "Your_Application_Id_Here"
+    // Replace Your_Application_Id_Here with the client ID you received in the portal.
+The below is for running the demo only. let kClientID = "Your_Application_Id_Here"

     // These settings you don't need to edit unless you wish to attempt deeper scenarios with the app. let kGraphURI = "https://graph.microsoft.com/v1.0/me/"
     let kScopes: [String] = ["https://graph.microsoft.com/user.read"]
     let kAuthority = "https://login.microsoftonline.com/common"

     var accessToken = String()
     var applicationContext : MSALPublicClientApplication?